geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex1_Prepare_Identity_Synch.md

 	Read the warning that appears at the top of the window and then select **Save changes**.

-19. Since you are signed into Office 365 as Holly, and because you just changed her username, you will be automatically signed out of Office 365 and forced to sign back in.
+19. Since you are signed into Microsoft 365 as Holly, and because you just changed her username, you will be automatically signed out of Microsoft 365 and forced to sign back in.
 In the **Sign out** tab in your browser, enter the following URL in the address bar: **https://portal.office.com**

 20. In the **Pick an account** window, you want to log in using Holly’s **Holly@XXYYZZa.xxxCustomDomainxxx.xx** account.
 Note that her **Holly@M365xZZZZZZ.onmicrosoft.com** account appears in the list, but not her **Holly@XXYYZZa.xxxCustomDomainxxx.xxx** account.
 Therefore, select **Use another account.**